TypeRocket/docs/v5/cookies.md

 tr_cookie()->set('cookie_name', 'my cookie data', $hour);
 ```

-*Note: Transient cookies must be set before any headers are sent.
-This is before anything is printed to the screen.*
+! **Note**: Transient cookies must be set before any headers are sent.
+This is before anything is printed to the screen.

 ### Get and Delete a Transient Cookie